 Keyword Planner Tool: Google also offers a free Keyword Planner tool that is attached to their free Google Ads platform.
 The keyword planner tool provides keyword ideas and estimates traffic in order to help businesses build Search Network campaigns.
 To learn more about Keyword Planner click here.

-Don’t Forget to Embed the Appropriate Code on Your Website All of the tools mentioned can help to increase your websites performance, but they can only do that if they can read and understand what each of your web pages are about.
+Don’t Forget to Embed the Appropriate Code on Your Website All of the tools mentioned can help increase your website's performance, but they can only do that if they can read and understand what each of your web pages are about.
 That is why it is so important to embed certain language into your website.

 I recommend you embed the following on your website:

-Meta Tags: Meta tags are an HTML element and are snippets of text that describes the page’s content.
+Meta Tags: Meta tags are an HTML element and are snippets of text that describes a page’s content.
 These tags are do not appear on a web page but are in the page’s source code.
 For example, if a business had a website focused on selling hockey equipment their products page would include keywords such as hockey stick, hockey gear, hockey jersey, hockey bag, hockey pucks, and other keywords about the products being sold.

-Page Descriptions: A website’s page description is different then meta tags.
+Page Descriptions: A website’s page description is different than meta tags.
 A page description will be displayed on a search engines results page underneath the title tag.
 In the case of our hockey example an appropriate page description for their products page would be something like, “We offer a variety of products to offer our clients the ease of one-stop shopping.
 We offer everything from gear and equipment to apparel.”

 Using these tools and tips will help you improve website performance, understand your customer’s and website visitor’s behavior and improve your sales.